orbmis/smart-contract-event-hooks/README.md

 ### Updating a Publisher

 Publishers may want to update the details associated with a hook event, or indeed remove support for a hook event completely.
 The registry contract **MUST** implement the `updatePublisher` function to allow for an existing publisher contract to be updated in the registry.
 The registry contract **MUST** emit a `PublisherUpdated` event to indicate that the publisher contract was updated.

+### Removing a Hook

+To remove a previously registered subscription, the function `removeHook` function must be called on the Registry contract, with the same parameters as the `updateHook` function.
+The registry contract **MUST** emit a `HookRemoved` event with the same parameters as passed to the 'removeHook' function and the `msg.sender` value.

 ### Registering a Subscriber